Controlling Biofilm Transport with Porous Metamaterials Designed with Bayesian Learning: Conclusions Outlook

 \section{Conclusions \& Outlook}

-In this paper, we present efforts to design different porous materials for enhanced biofilm transport and control from computational models using Bayesian optimization.
-We focus on characterizing the design optimization process, comprehensively analyzing the approximated design space, and further providing in-depth physical insights from the optimization.
-We formulate three different types of porous structural materials for design optimization aiming to maximize the biofilms in the target growth region.
-For three different types of porous materials, the trends of the reconstructed design space match well with the sampling density.
-For the 2D porous membrane, the variance of the overall samples by the UCB acquisition function is 32.08\% higher than that of the EI acquisition function; the mean objective of the overall samples by the EI acquisition function is 1.49\% higher than that of the UCB acquisition function.
-Given the predefined target region of higher sampled densities, the EI acquisition function is 2.35\% more efficient than the UCB acquisition function compared with uniformly distributed grid search methods by estimating the last 100 sampling points.
-The GPR approximated design spaces match well with the selected characterization tests.
-Using only the EI acquisition function, we conduct the design space characterization for lattice metamaterials and porous media under the same procedure.
-For the lattice metamaterials, by looking at the last 100 samples in the predefined target design space, BO is 92.89\% more efficient than the uniform grid search.
-For the 3D porous media, there are 223.04\% more sampled points by BO than the uniform grid search in the predefined target design space.
-We further provide the design variables of the selected optimal design for different porous materials formulations.
-Very interestingly, all the extracted optimal designs have more bacteria cells in the target growth region than pure biofilm growth in the vacuum space without any confinement.
-We conduct a comparison study trying to understand the phenomenon and found that there are 20\% more biofilms for the vacuum space than that confined in the porous materials.
-What's more, there are 128\% more biofilms in the target growth region for the porous materials-induced biofilm growth compared with the vacuum space growth.
-We thence propose that the existence of porous materials stimulates the biofilms by taking up volumetric space to push upward growth.
-Note that this is not universally tested for all kinds of porous materials with all radii range, and testing the size effect for confinement-induced biofilm growth would be our follow-up work in the future.
+We presented different designs of porous structures for enhanced biofilm transport and control using computational simulations and Bayesian optimization.
+We characterized the design optimization process, comprehensively analyzed the approximated design space, and provided in-depth physical insights from the optimization.
+We formulated three different types of porous structural materials for design optimization aiming to maximize the biofilms in the target growth region.
+For three different types of porous materials, the trends of the reconstructed design space matched well with the sampling density.
+For the 2D porous membrane, the variance of the overall samples by the UCB acquisition function was 32.08\% higher than that of the EI acquisition function; the mean objective of the overall samples by the EI acquisition function was 1.49\% higher than that of the UCB acquisition function.
+Given the predefined target region of higher sampled densities, the EI acquisition function was 2.35\% more efficient than the UCB acquisition function compared with uniformly distributed grid search methods by estimating the last 100 sampling points.
+The GPR approximated design spaces matched well with the selected characterization tests.
+Using only the EI acquisition function, we conducted the design space characterization for lattice metamaterials and porous media under the same procedure.
+For the lattice metamaterials, by observing the last 100 samples in the predefined target design space, BO was 92.89\% more efficient than the uniform grid search.
+For the 3D porous media, there were 223.04\% more sampled points by BO than the uniform grid search in the predefined target design space.
+We further provided the design variables of the selected optimal design for different porous materials formulations.
+Very interestingly, all the extracted optimal designs had more bacteria cells in the target growth region than pure biofilm growth in unconfined, substrate-less space.
+We conducted a comparison study to understand this phenomenon and found that there were 20\% more bacteria cells in the unconfined space than that confined in the porous materials.
+Furthermore, there were 128\% more bacteria cells in the target growth region for the porous substrate-induced biofilm growth compared with the unconfined space.
+We thence proposed that the existence of porous substrates stimulated the biofilms by taking up volumetric space to push growth upwards.
+Note that this is not universally tested for all kinds of porous materials with all radii range, and testing the side effects for confinement-induced biofilm growth would be our follow-up work in the future.